itsmeted/RPGTest/README.md

 Some assumptions here... we randomly choose actions both for enemies and player agents.
 There is no AI..

 Lower speed value actually means faster attacking.
 It specifies how many game ticks to wait until attacking again.
+A speed value of 0 still means one update before starting the next action (actions don't trigger immediately one after another).
 Health range is from 0 to 100.

 The calculation for damage is: